-With an estimated 5.5 million seniors suffering from Alzheimer's in the U.S. alone, treatment methods are heavily scrutinized and highly valued.
-Amazingly, recent research has even demonstrated a link between playing video games and a reduced risk of Alzheimer’s.
+With an estimated 6 million seniors living with Alzheimer's in the U.S. alone, treatment methods are heavily scrutinized and highly valued.
+Amazingly, research from 2017 has even demonstrated a link between playing video games and a reduced risk of Alzheimer’s.

 The results saw significantly increased hippocampus gray matter in the gaming group compared to the piano and inactive groups.
-That's right: playing video games helped seniors exercise their brains and decrease their Alzheimer's risk factors in a way that even learning to play piano couldn't.
+That's right, playing video games helped seniors exercise their brains and decrease their Alzheimer's risk factors in a way that even learning to play piano could not.

-Video games are just one of many stimulating activities that residents enjoy at The Goodman Group communities across the country.
-We make it our mission to find new ways to engage and delight residents every day while providing physical, mental, and emotional benefits.
+Video games are just one of many stimulating activities that residents enjoy at The Goodman Group’s managed communities across the country.
+We make it our mission to find new ways to engage and delight residents every day while providing them physical, mental and emotional benefits.